-Bridges Christian College employs a Synchronic Online Learning paradigm.
+Bridges Christian College employs a Asynchronous and Synchronous Online Learning paradigm.
 This Online learning model provides an opportunity for students to connect, by way of the live internet classroom interaction, to a learning community of fellow students, and seasoned professors in the arena of distance education.
 Bridges' online assumes that each student is familiar with the basics of computing technology.
 Connectivity provides the means for cyber learners to become part of an exciting, media-rich learning environment.
 BCC online features:

 - 1. All Students are required to attend an orientation session. - 2.
 Online faculty who include members of BCC's instructional staff. - 3.
 Positive interpersonal electronic communication. - 4.
 A mentoring component that provides spiritual, academic, and social advising designed to help students reach life's ambitions and goals. - 5.
 Classes are delivered live via high-speed internet, which have two way live streamed communications. - 6.
 An eleven-week time-frame for most courses. - 7.
-The classes have set times in which you must be online for live two- way interaction. - 8.
-All Online Classes are live and synchronized.
+The classes have set times in which a student may be online for live two-way interaction.
+If a student cannot attend live, then he or she can watch the recorded lecture at a later point. - 8.
+All Online Classes are live, synchronized and recorded.
 The communications consist of streaming video and audio (all students and faculty). - 9.
-All classes are identical to the BCC Campus classes. - 10.
-Students can voluntarily meet at their home church with other BCC online students who provide academic, spiritual development and mentoring.

-- 11. Weekly reading, writing and study assignments are distributed with the syllabus at the beginning of each session. - 12.
+Students can voluntarily meet at their home church with other BCC online students who provide academic, spiritual development and mentoring. - 10.
+Weekly reading, writing and study assignments are distributed with the syllabus at the beginning of each session. - 11.
 The curriculum is accessed on the Internet with detailed assignments for each week, helping students adjust their schedules accordingly.